rmahathi/nasscom-soc-design-and-planning/README.md

 <details>
 <summary>

-## DAY 4 LAB - Timing modelling using delay tables continued
+## DAY 4 LAB - Timing analysis with ideal clocks using openSTA
 </summary>

 ### Do Post-Synthesis timing analysis with OpenSTA tool